blaidddwr/socref/coding_standard.md

 # Coding Standard

 This describes the coding standard used by this application.
 Its primary purpose is to make it as identical as possible between python and C++, with Qt as a shared platform.
 Any differences between the two languages are indicated in different subsections.
-The built in formating this application produces is also described.
+The built in formatting this application produces is also described.

 File structure is defined in regard to how directories and files should relate to the code structure.